thediymaker/slurm-node-dashboard/README.md

 # HPC Dashboard

 This repository contains the source code for the HPC Dashboard, a Next.js application designed to monitor the status of SLURM nodes.
 The dashboard provides total utilization metrics for CPU and GPU nodes, as well as detailed statuses for individual nodes.
-This is a small portion of a much larger, full HPC management project I am working on, which includes tasks such as managing LDAP users, SLURM associations, tracking services sold, and handling renewals.
+This application is built using well known packages, and styled with tailwindcss and Shadcn components

-## Features
+## Standard Features

 - View total utilization of CPU and GPU nodes.
 - Individual node status with details on CPU, GPU, and memory usage.
-- Styled with Shadcn and Tailwind CSS.
-- Built with Next.js and Docker for easy deployment and scalability.
+- View Slurm job details.

+## Optional Features

+The optional features will be enabled by adding the detailst to the environments file.
+If these are left blank, the intergration will not show up, but the rest of the application will continue to function correctly.

+- LMOD module details
+- Prometheus integration
+- InfluxDB intergration
+- OpenAI intergration

 ## Prerequisites

 Before you begin, ensure you have the following installed:
-- Docker

 - Node.js (v18 or later)
 - Yarn or npm
 - Slurm API enabled on your HPC cluster